Mark Epton

-Mark Epton (born 22 October 1965 in Mexborough, Doncaster) is a retired flyweight boxer from England.
+Mark Epton (born 22 October 1965 in Mexborough, Doncaster) is an English retired flyweight boxer.

 Boxing career

 Amateur career

 Epton represented England and won a silver medal in the 48 kg light-flyweight division, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 He represented Great Britain and Northern Ireland at the 1988 Summer Olympics in Seoul, South Korea.
-In the round of 64 he defeated Damber Bhatta (Nepal) by decision, 5-0 and in the round of 32 lost to Ivalio Marinov (Bulgaria) by decision, 0-5.
+In the round of 64 he defeated Damber Bhatta (Nepal) by decision, 5-0 and in the round of 32 lost to Ivalio Marinov (Bulgaria) by decision, 0–5.

 Boxing for the Mexborough Athletic ABC he was a three times winner of the prestigious ABA light-flyweight championship (1985, 1986 and 1987).

 Professional career

 Nicknamed "The Choirboy" he made his professional debut on 24 May 1989.
 After six bouts as a pro, which he all won, Epton retired from boxing.